My Mother and Mayor Wainwright

 The Mayor was helped back onto his seat, and for the next half hour all other attractions were abandoned.
 The donkeys took a nap.
 The horses were left to chew on straw in peace, whipping their tales at the occasional fly.
 The Tilt-A-Whirl sat quietly unattended and the concession stands were forgotten.
 Because everyone in the park was over at dunking booth where Cullen nailed the bull’s-eye over and over and over again.

-Cullen pegged the lever so many times that it bent and dangled crookedly from its loosened bolt.
-Finally two men in coveralls waved their hands in surrender and announced that the booth was out of order.
+They would talk about it for years.
+How Cullen pegged the lever so many times that it bent and dangled crookedly from its loosened bolt.
+Unil finally two men in coveralls waved their hands in surrender and announced that the booth was out of order.
 Mayor Wainwright, thoroughly pickled and out of breath was given a fresh towel as someone searched for his glasses.

 “But we’ve still got 9 throws left,” Mom said, standing beside Cullen with a hand on her hip.